kirakirawes/learning-resource/DWeb 4 Creators /a-simplified-dweb-glossary.md

 **Public Key:** The part of a keypair that can be used by others to verify a signature

+**PubSub (Publish-Subscribe)**: A messaging pattern where senders (publishers) categorize messages into classes that subscribers can register interest in, enabling loosely coupled systems in distributed architectures.

 ## Q

 **Quick UDP Internet Connections (QUIC)**:  Uses multiple, speedy UDP connections but in a manner that is reliable and accurate, like TCP

+**Quorum**: The minimum number of participants that must agree for a decision to be valid in a decentralized system.

 ## R

+**Radio Mesh Networks**: Networks that use radio technology to connect nodes without requiring fixed infrastructure, often employed in disaster response or rural connectivity.

 **Replication**: The process of creating and maintaining multiple copies of data in different locations on a network.

+**Relay**: A node that helps connect users who cannot directly connect to each other in a peer-to-peer network.

 **Router**: Routers are devices used to connect different networks and route traffic in between them.
 Routers direct IP packets, the pieces of data that make up internet traffic, from one network to another.